erinleecrocker/daily-planner/README.md

 I used the html, css, javascript (jquery, and moment.js) to accomplish this project.

 When i started this project, I first put all my elements in the HTML document, however this created a problem.
 While still possible I would have many repeating elements in my code so I looked for a cleaner option.
-I decided to make an object that contained all the information for my time blocks.
-I used a for loop to itterate through this object to create elements, add their context, and append them to the container in my html document.
+I decided to make an array of objects that contained all the information for my time blocks.
+I used a for loop to itterate through this array to create elements, add their context, and append them to the container in my html document.

 <img width="590" alt="Screen Shot 2020-09-12 at 11 19 51 PM" src="https://user-images.githubusercontent.com/69767328/93009631-4a8afc00-f551-11ea-83a1-c4b1102bbcd5.png">